 Black treacle is a dark, thick syrup that is a byproduct of refining sugar.
 It is a product of the U.K. and considered to be the British equivalent of molasses, appearing in many of the country's signature food recipes.
 Black treacle is used in sweets such as toffee, cakes, puddings, and even some drinks.

 What Is Black Treacle?

 Molasses and treacle are similar products, though the flavor is slightly different.
 In the majority of cases, molasses and black treacle can be used interchangeably, particularly if you don't like the bitter taste that black treacle imparts.
-For a closer substitute, though, use blackstrap molasses as a substitute for black treacle.
+For a closer substitute, you can use blackstrap molasses.
 Its dark, bitter flavor will be closer in taste, but it is stronger so you might want to use a little less.
 Some people, however, strongly advise against that because blackstrap is pungent and would use dark molasses instead.

 Black treacle is commonly used in baked goods like dark bread, cakes, scones, and tarts.
 Parkin is the Yorkshire version of gingerbread and black treacle is an essential ingredient.
 Steamed puddings, beverages, sauces, toffee, fudge, and cheesecakes can all include black treacle.

 Where to Buy Black Treacle